 - 1. All utility lines for the accessory dwelling unit must branch from a common line on a portion of the parent site owned in common.
 A utility line for the accessory dwelling unit shall not cross another child parcel without approval of the City Engineer. - 2.
 The plat recorded with the county auditor's office shall further specify the following: - a.
 The child lot that is associated with the accessory dwelling unit; - b.
 That the child lot associated with the accessory dwelling unit is subject to any and all additional regulations of an accessory dwelling unit under the Spokane Municipal Code. - 3.
-The legal description of a lot for an accessory dwelling unit shall identify the lot as an accessory dwelling unit within a unit lot subdivision. - Section 49.
-That Section 17G,080,080 SMC is repealed. - Section 50.
+The legal description of a lot for an accessory dwelling unit shall identify the lot as an accessory dwelling unit within a unit lot subdivision.

+Section 45.
+That Section 17G.080.080 SMC is repealed.

+Section 46.
 Effective Date.
-This ordinance shall take effect and be in force on January 1, 2024. - Section 51.
-Savings Clause.
-Title 17C.110, which is repealed by this ordinance, shall remain in force and effect until the effective date of this ordinance. - Section 52.
-Savings Clause.
-Title 17C.110T, which is repealed by this ordinance, shall remain in force and effect until the effective date of this ordinance. - Section 53.
-Savings Clause.
-Title 17G.060, which is repealed by this ordinance, shall remain in force and effect until the effective date of this ordinance.
+This ordinance shall take effect and be in force on January 1, 2024.